s65spring/s65pring.github.io/syllabus.md

 Readings:
 1. Schwarz, Norbert.
 "Self-reports: How the questions shape the answers."
 American psychologist 54.2 (1999): 93.
 2. Lazar, Jonathan, Jinjuan Heidi Feng, and Harry Hochheiser.
 Research methods in human-computer interaction.
 Chapter 10: Usability Testing.
 Morgan Kaufmann, 2017.
+3. Relkin, E., de Ruiter, L., & Bers, M. U. (2020).
+TechCheck: Development and validation of an unplugged assessment of computational thinking in early childhood education.
+Journal of Science Education and Technology, 29, 482-498.
-3. Sandoval, William.
+4. Sandoval, William.
 2014.
 “Conjecture Mapping: An Approach to Systematic Educational Design Research.”
 Journal of the Learning Sciences
-4. Klopfer et. al. (2018).
+5. Klopfer et. al. (2018).
 Resonant games: Design principles for learning games that connect hearts, minds, and the everyday.
 Chapter 8: Measuring Resonant Success
 ```
 ***